matthewhadley/chromedotfiles/README.md

 ![google](https://raw.githubusercontent.com/diffsky/chromedotfiles/master/assets/example.jpg)

+JavaScript is excuted when the page has completed loading.
+CSS is injected as early as possible to avoid visible delays in applying the styling.

 If there is a `default.js` file in the `chromedotfiles` directory it will be injected into *every* domain.
 This could be used to inject jquery (or any other js) into every site.

+If there is a `default.css` file in the `chromedotfiles` directory it will be injected into *every* domain.

 ### Differences from [dotjs](https://github.com/defunkt/dotjs)